Google Search Console API: automated SEO reporting for Wix

 Advanced: GSC API via Zapier or Make

 For more sophisticated automations, use Zapier or Make to query the GSC API and route data to Slack, email, CRM systems, or project management tools.
 Make provides a GSC module that can query search analytics data on a schedule and trigger different actions based on the results.
-For example: if average position for a keyword drops below 10, create a task in Trello.
+For example: if average position for a target keyword drops below 10, create a task in Trello with the keyword, current position, and a link to the page.
+This transforms passive data into active tasks, ensuring that every significant SEO movement results in a human review and decision.

 Complete How-To Guide: Building a Full Automated SEO Reporting System